Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons

 \section{Cohomogeneity-one closed \texorpdfgtstr s}

+In this section we discuss generalities about cohomogeneity-one actions and closed \gtstr s, before restricting attention to the cases of closed \gtstr s with $\sunitary{3}$ and $\Sp{2}$ symmetries in Section \ref{sec:su3sp2}.

 Section~\ref{ss:closed:g2} recalls key facts about closed~\gtstr s and Section~\ref{ss:symmetries:g2} collects some basic facts about the automorphism group of a closed~\gtstr.
-Section~\ref{ss:G2:evolve:closed} explains how to pass from certain $1$-parameter families of \sunitary{3}-structures to a closed~\gtstr: we use this construction in our discussion of cohomogeneity-one closed~\gtstr s later in this section.
+Section~\ref{ss:G2:evolve:closed} explains how to pass from certain $1$-parameter families of \sunitary{3}-structures to a closed~\gtstr: we use this construction in our discussion of cohomogeneity-one closed~\gtstr s later.
 Section~\ref{ss:closed:coh1:G2} recalls the facts that we will need from the general theory of cohomogeneity-one spaces and the work of Cleyton and Swann on cohomogeneity-one closed~\gtstr s.
-The most important parts of this section are Sections~\ref{ss:closed:SU3} and~\ref{ss:Sp2:symmetry} in which we write down the most general cohomogeneity-one \sunitary{3}-invariant (respectively \Sp{2}-invariant) closed~\gtstr s.
-These results are used to derive the ODE system satisfied by invariant Laplacian solitons in Section~\ref{s:ODE:cohom1:LS}; these soliton ODE systems are central role to the rest of the paper.